- Place where the work was made

-Yentchan Village is located in the East Sepik Province of New Guinea, along the the Middle Sepik River.
+Yentchan Village is located in East Sepik Province of Papua New Guinea, along the Middle Sepik River.

 Basket hooks, or suspension hooks, are common in the villages along the Sepik River.
 They make up part of a typical household's furnishings together with Chambri clay fireplaces and storage jars, Biwat fish smoking pots, assorted fish baskets and nets.

-The hooks are hung from the beams inside and under the houses and string bags (bilums), plaited baskets and other containers filled with items such as yams are hung from the hooks.
+The hooks are hung from the beams inside and under the houses and looped string bags, plaited baskets and other containers filled with items such as yams are hung from the hooks.
 This helps keep food and other articles stored safely out of the reach of children, dogs and rodents.

 © Art Gallery of New South Wales, 2005